minelminel/col2row/README.md

 *function will output 'char' no matter the input type*

 Matlab uses a column-down index reference when transforming arrays.
+However, at times we may wish to treat each row as a single element, reshaping to form a byte string.
-We may have a column of differing length values stored as chars, or ints, that we collect from a stream of non-delimited uint8.
+We might have a column of differing length values stored as chars, or ints, that we collect from a stream of non-delimited uint8.
 We now require a simple mechanism of reshaping while ensuring that appropriate padding is present.
 The inverse operation is trivial, as we simply access through a split(length) function

 It should be noted this is essentially just a decorator for the documented char(reshape(array)) function, and is not optimized for multithreading within the native environment.
 For *very very* long inputs, ie. Hard drive volume encrypts, performance may be non-ideal.